 Overview

-Dr. Zhang is Assistant Professor of Pharmacology and Cancer Biology.
+Dr. Zhang is Associate Professor of Pharmacology and Cancer Biology.
 He earned his Ph.D. from University of Massachusetts Medical School in 2014.
 Skipped PostDoc training, Dr. Zhang established his own research group in 2014 at Carnegie Institution for Science, Department of Embryology, which is affiliated with Johns Hopkins University.
-In 2019, he was recruited to Duke University as the very first scholar from the Duke Science and Technology program.
+In 2019, he was recruited to Duke University as the inaugural Duke Science and Technology Scholar.
 His lab studies transposons and circular DNA during development and tumorigenesis.
-His research has been recognized by multiple awards, including NIH Director's Early Independence Award, the Larry Sandler Award from the Genetics Society of America, and Pew Biomedical Scholar.
+His research has been recognized by multiple awards, including NIH Director's Early Independence Award, the Larry Sandler Award from the Genetics Society of America, the Sontag Distinguished Scientist Award for brain tumor research, and Pew Biomedical Scholar.

 Current Appointments & Affiliations